dascritch/dotclear-companion/README.md

 TODO
 ----
-* Add button in Firefox toolbar
+* 1
   * Recognise when we are in backoffice editing a post
   * Store admin pattern
   * Store post recog pattern
   * Recognise when we are on a administred dotclear post
+* 2
+  * Adding a preference window
+  * Editing preference
+* 3
+  * Adding RSS flux
+  * Having a menu with still to publsh pages